joshblah555/iRestore/README.md

 - Second, select the blob.
 This is the .shsh2 file you saved for your device.
 - Third, you may choose the SEP file (im4p).
 If you're confused about which files which, click the "Use Latest SEP" box.
 - Fourth, you may choose the baseband file (bbfw).
 If you're confused about which files which, click the "Use Latest Baseband" box.
 - Fifth, select the BuildManifest.plist file.
 This is located inside the IPSW of the latest firmware.
+If you have "Use Latest ... " selected, this is not necessary.
 - Sixth, be sure you set the nonce on your jailbroken device!
 - Seventh, click Restore!

 Any issues?
 Please report them.